microsoft/create-react-app-uifabric/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a Create React App based repo that comes with UI Fabric pre-installed!

 ## Available Scripts